-If you do not have an option to send your ruby to a laboratory for testing, you may try to identify its origin by following these tips.
-However, keep in mind that these clues may not be 100% accurate for all the cases.
+If you do not have the option to send your ruby to a laboratory for testing, you may try to identify its origin by following these tips.
+However, keep in mind that these clues may not be 100% accurate for all cases.

 Since synthetic rubies are created in labs in a controlled process, they have higher clarity than most natural rubies.
 This does not mean that all flawless rubies are necessarily artificial, but if a stone of a high clarity grade is natural, it will be very expensive and hard to find.
 So if a high-clarity ruby is significantly cheaper than an identical natural stone, then most likely, you are dealing with a lab-created ruby.